jdcabreza/writing/engineering/ml-from-scratch-postmortem.md

 ## 3. Know What Impact Looks Like (or else...)

 It's too easy to assume that a project will naturally lead to impact.
 This is especially true when leadership is excited about it and when there's a grand vision.
 Unfortunately, those aren't enough.
-Without any concrete strategy, a compelling idea is just a nice story.
+Without any concrete strategy, any grandiose vision just becomes a nice story.

-Despite strong support and a great vision for ML, we didn't have any clear way to measure success.
+Despite strong support and a great vision for ML at the time, we didn't have any clear way to measure success.
 Business metrics were hard to access and there was no definition of "impact".
-Our initial objective was to "predict XYZ", and we did.
+Our initial objective was to "predict XYZ", and that's what we did.
 We shipped our first feature and it was great.
 Users were using it, with some even advocating for it.
 But, we never know if the business actually improved.
 We shipped our ML system and it was the same --- no one knew if it was successful or not.
 It was hard to know what to do next as a result and the project ended up just silently stalling until... nothing.

 **Lessons**:
 - Define impact before you write a single line of code.
 No impact = dead project.